rhappdev/api-first-workshop/docs/overview.md

 # Overview

-In this workshop you will build a cloud application along with ionic angular frontend using openAPI specification.
+In this workshop you will create a todo-list application by  building a nodejs cloud app and ionic angular frontend using openAPI specification.

 **You will learn how to**